The short answer

 Monitors, auditors, and crt.sh

 A public record only helps if someone reads it.
 CT defines two roles around the logs that do exactly that.
-Monitors watch the logs for certificates of interest — typically a domain owner or a service watching for any certificate issued in their name, so an unexpected one raises a flag.
-Auditors check the logs' own integrity: they verify, using the Merkle proofs, that a log is consistent over time and hasn't quietly rewritten history.
+Monitors watch the logs for certificates of interest — typically a domain owner, or a service watching on their behalf, looking for any certificate issued in their name.
+Auditors check the logs' own integrity, verifying through Merkle proofs that a log is consistent over time and hasn't quietly rewritten history.
 Browsers act as lightweight auditors every time they check an SCT.

 Searching the logs yourself